 So back to the question – Halong Bay or Mekong Delta?
 It really depends on your taste.
 Halong Bay with its ethereal beauty of karst scenery, emerald isles and spectacular seascapes at every turn, is one of the foremost attractions in Vietnam.
 Additionally, Hanoi, the point of arrival and departure for Halong, offers interesting and unique cultural experiences in Vietnam as does the the hilly region of Sapa nearby.

+So, Halong Bay or Mekong Delta – which should you choose?
 While picture-perfect Halong attracts a lot of tourists, Mekong offers personal, exploratory and cultural experiences with remains of Viet Cong bunkers, ornate Khmer pagodas and Buddhist temple, stilt houses, lush rice fields, vibrant floating markets and villages on the river.
 Visit the Mekong Delta for a classic Southeast Asian experience, and if you wish to see Cambodia, you could get there via boat from the Delta.
 Or cruise the emerald waters of the ethereal Halong.
-Both will remain etched in your memory for a lifetime.
+Whether it is Halong Bay or Mekong Delta, they will remain etched in your memory for a lifetime.